GU-CLASP/GU-CLASP.github.io/content/pages/news/Workshop on NLP and multi-modality/index.md

 expired: false
 ---

-Jörg Tiedemann, University of Helsinki
+Jörg Tiedemann, University of Helsinki.
 Title: Releasing the MAMMOTH - a framework for modular NLP

 Abstract: Neural language models have been grown in size and importance over the past years.
 We address two challenging aspects in the field of NLP: The support of a wide variety of languages and the runtime efficiency of such models.
 We focus on encoder-decoder models and modular architectures that balance between task-specific components and parameter sharing.
 In particular, we want to achieve effective cross-lingual transfer learning while keeping language-specific modules that can operate independently.
 The latter is important for efficient inference reducing computational costs and energy consumption at runtime, a crucial task for modern NLP.
 Our toolkit, MAMMOTH, is a flexible framework for training various types of modular architectures making it possible to systematically compare different approaches also beyond machine translation and single modalities.

 Ece Takmaz, Utrecht University (online)